 I’m a qualified Integrated Counsellor based in Westham just outside Pevensey, East Sussex.
-I am available for face to face sessions, online via Zoom and also offer sessions via telephone.
+I’m available for face to face sessions, walk and talk, online via Zoom or telephone sessions to anywhere in the UK.
 I offer a down to earth, friendly, welcome space where you can expect to be heard and understood.
 Using a variety of techniques I can help you make the changes you want in your life.

 Addiction can manifest in various ways not just alcohol or drugs.
 I provide counselling privately, for shopaholics, workaholics, people addicted to prescribed medication, gambling, amongst many others.

 Since the start of the pandemic in 2020 I have also been working with Frontline19, a charity set up to support frontline NHS workers affected by Covid-19.
 I feel passionate about being able to support the NHS and frontline workers, many of whom are having to experience things that they are not prepared for.
 I feel privileged to be able to provide my professional skills and emotional support .